AdobeDocs/marketo.es-ES/help/marketo/product-docs/administration/additional-integrations/add-on24-as-a-launchpoint-service.md

 ---

-# Añadir ON24 como un servicio de LaunchPoint {#add-on-as-a-launchpoint-service}
+# Añadir ON24 como un servicio LaunchPoint {#add-on-as-a-launchpoint-service}

 Marketing gestiona el registro y la asistencia a los seminarios Web ON24.